Click on the title of any bill for further information from the Legislative Counsel of California.

 Other Bills Affecting the VCGCB

-SB 60 (Wright) — Crime Victims: Human Trafficking: Elder and Dependent Adult Abuse
+SB 60 (Wright) — Crime Victims: Human Trafficking

-This bill expands eligibility for the Victim Compensation Program by adding elderly or dependent adult victims of financial abuse and victims of human trafficking to those eligible for compensation when no physical injury or threat of injury has occurred.
-It also allows eligible victims of financial abuse to receive compensation of up to $2,000 for financial counseling expenses.
+This bill expands eligibility for the Victim Compensation Program by adding victims of human trafficking to those eligible for compensation when only emotional injury has occurred.

-This bill authorizes VCGCB to administer a program to award, upon appropriation from the Restitution Fund by the Legislature, up to $2 million in grants per year to trauma recovery centers that provide victim services.
+This Budget Trailer Bill requires VCGCB to administer a program to award up to $2 million in grants per year to trauma recovery centers that provide victim services.
+The Budget Act of 2013 appropriates $2 million from the Restitution Fund for purposes of this grant program.

 SB 618 (Leno) — Wrongful Convictions